Our Services

 Published on: 12/18/2025

-Crohn’s disease is a chronic inflammatory bowel disease that can affect any part of the GI tract, causing diarrhea, abdominal pain, weight loss, fatigue, and sometimes complications like strictures, fistulas, and abscesses.
-Diagnosis typically uses blood and stool tests, imaging, and endoscopy, and treatment ranges from nutrition strategies and short-term steroids to immunomodulators and biologics, with surgery for complications.
-There are several factors to consider for diet, monitoring, vaccines, pregnancy, and when to seek urgent care—see the complete guidance below to inform your next steps.
+Crohn's disease is a chronic inflammatory bowel disease (IBD) that can inflame any part of the gastrointestinal tract.
+Common symptoms include persistent diarrhea, abdominal pain, unintended weight loss, and fatigue, with possible complications such as strictures, fistulas, and abscesses.
+Diagnosis usually involves blood tests, stool studies, imaging, and endoscopy.
+Treatment options range from nutritional therapy and short-term corticosteroids to immunomodulators and biologics, with surgery reserved for complications.
+Managing Crohn's also involves careful attention to diet, routine monitoring, vaccinations, pregnancy planning, and recognizing when symptoms require urgent care.

 Crohn's disease is a chronic inflammatory bowel disorder that can affect any part of the gastrointestinal (GI) tract, from the mouth to the anus.
 It belongs to a group of conditions known as inflammatory bowel disease (IBD) and can cause debilitating symptoms, impact quality of life, and sometimes lead to serious complications.
 This guide covers what causes Crohn's, how it presents, diagnostic steps, treatment options, lifestyle tips, and when to seek medical help—all in clear, straightforward language.